khulnasoft/github-actions-sandbox/docs/en/docs/contributing.md

 #### Tips and guidelines

-* Check the currently <a href="https://github.com/khulnasoft/readyapi/pulls" class="external-link" target="_blank">existing pull requests</a> for your language.
-You can filter the pull requests by the ones with the label for your language.
-For example, for Spanish, the label is <a href="https://github.com/khulnasoft/readyapi/pulls?q=is%3Aopen+sort%3Aupdated-desc+label%3Alang-es+label%3Aawaiting-review" class="external-link" target="_blank">`lang-es`</a>.
+* Check the currently <a href="https://github.com/khulnasoft/readyapi/pulls" class="external-link" target="_blank">existing pull requests</a> for your language and add reviews requesting changes or approving them.

-* Review those pull requests, requesting changes or approving them.
-For the languages I don't speak, I'll wait for several others to review the translation before merging.

 !!! tip
     You can <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request" class="external-link" target="_blank">add comments with change suggestions</a> to existing pull requests.

     Check the docs about <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews" class="external-link" target="_blank">adding a pull request review</a> to approve it or request changes.

-* Check if there's a <a href="https://github.com/khulnasoft/readyapi/discussions/categories/translations" class="external-link" target="_blank">GitHub Discussion</a> to coordinate translations for your language.
-You can subscribe to it, and when there's a new pull request to review, an automatic comment will be added to the discussion.
+* Check in the <a href="https://github.com/khulnasoft/readyapi/issues" class="external-link" target="_blank">issues</a> to see if there's one coordinating translations for your language.

-* If you translate pages, add a single pull request per page translated.
+* Add a single pull request per page translated.
 That will make it much easier for others to review it.

+For the languages I don't speak, I'll wait for several others to review the translation before merging.

+* You can also check if there are translations for your language and add a review to them, that will help me know that the translation is correct and I can merge it.

+* Use the same Python examples and only translate the text in the docs.
+You don't have to change anything for this to work.

+* Use the same images, file names, and links.
+You don't have to change anything for it to work.

-* To check the 2-letter code for the language you want to translate, you can use the table <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List of ISO 639-1 codes</a>.
+* To check the 2-letter code for the language you want to translate you can use the table <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" class="external-link" target="_blank">List of ISO 639-1 codes</a>.

 #### Existing language